 There are a lot of C.E.Os in this world.
 Some put “C.E.O” in their online dating profile when in reality, all they have is an idea for a business and not one employee, deal closed, or dollar made.
 Others are more legit.

-Allowing your emotions to control you is as reckless and embarrassing as claiming you are the C.E.O of a company that only exists in the fantasy land of your delusion.
+Allowing your emotions to control your actions is as embarrassing as claiming you are the C.E.O of a company that only exists in fantasy land.

 If you are controlled by your emotions, other people will always be able to manipulate and control the state of those emotions.